 Business was challenging in the 1970s and in 1978, the firm’s managing director Eric Liang-chun Chen (陳良絅) led a management buyout and on New Year’s Day 1980, the Textile Corp mill on Castle Peak was shut down for re-development, following the same fate as many of its spinning mill peers. [xx]

-As for VK’s branch of the family, CT remained on the Kowloon Wharf board after his uncle’s death.
+As for VK’s branch of the family, CT remained on the Kowloon Wharf board after his uncle’s death and also started Business Electronics Ltd, one of the first manufacturers of calculators in HK.
 In 1974, CT, whose wife is the niece of the shipping magnate CY Tung, decided to leave HK for North America and resigned from the board of Kowloon Wharf.
 In recent years he has returned to Hong Kong where he founded Aquaponic Association of Asia Pacific to promote aquaponics in the region.
 His brother Peter who graduated from HKU, London U and UC Berkeley with engineering degrees married the daughter of Dah Sing Bank chairman S.S.
 Wong in 1959 and was involved in real estate development in Hawaii. [xxi]

 As for Wheelock and Wharf, both companies ended up in the hands of Y.K.
 Pao in the 1980s, who earlier in his career in Shanghai had been snubbed by George Marden.